Polo4217/polo-mappack/README.md

 Place the script into your resources file,

+When adding new maps make sure you rename the _manifest file for example change _manifest to  _manifestpaletopolice.ymf

 Go to your server.cfg and under QBCore & Extra Stuff put ensure maps underneath

 Start script and enjoy !